-Google Ads creates ad extension data in the Business data section of your Google Ads account, any time that you add or edit an ad extension.
+Google Ads creates ad extension data in the Business data section of your Google Ads account, any time you add or edit an ad extension.
 You might see, for example, a “Main sitelink feed” with the sitelink text and URLs of your sitelinks extensions.

-- Use this interface to edit the extensions that you share across multiple entities (like campaigns or ad groups).
+- Use this interface to edit the extensions you share across multiple entities (like campaigns or ad groups).

 - You’ll see only one entry for the data associated with each extension, even when you share that extension across entities.

 - You can edit the data for your extensions, but in order to add new extensions, visit Learn more about ad extensions.